Shahrior-Moinul-Hossain/poridhi-exam02/README.md

-# poridhi-exam02
-Poridhi Exam -Module 02 Docker Networking
+# Make Two network namespace using 'red' and 'green' names.
+Connect them with a bridge and check connectivity.
 <br>
 Author-Shahrior Moinul Hossain

-Task: Make two network namespace using 'red' and 'green' names.
-Connect tem with a bridge and check connectivity.
+In this writing, it is step by step described, how to create  network namespace and connect those using bridge.
+And how to reach outside world from those namespaces.

-# At first, Update and Upgrade systems
+# At starting, better to Update and Upgrade system
 	$ sudo apt update && apt upgrade

 # Install necessary package